 Abi and Rob met through work.
 Abi was an Estate Agent and Rob came into her office looking for a property.
 The rest, as they say, is history.
 Rob proposed the night before her 30th birthday therefore it was totally unexpected as she thought they were just doing romantic things to celebrate.
 In London he’d booked a posh hotel and a west end musical.
 At the end of the night he took Abi on a private boat which took them up and down the Thames.
 The driver was babbling on and told Abi to look over to the side of the river for whatever reason, and there, in big lights on the wall was MARRY ME?
 When she looked back round Rob was down on one knee holding out a ring.
 She burst out crying and, of course, said Yes!

 I wanted to keep my wedding as traditional as possible.
-Glamour was a key style I wanted and Rose Gold was my colour theme.
+Glamour was key And Rose Gold was the colour theme.
 I also wanted it to be fun and laid back.
 It was important to us that our guests had a good day too.

 My favourite wedding details would be :

 1- The entertainment during the signing of the register was a female soloist, accompanied by the church choir, singing my all time favourite song Tale As Old As Time from The Beauty and the Beast.
-Loads of my guests commented on how good this was and I know it was probably the first time any of them had heard a Disney song during a wedding service.
+Loads of guests commented on how good this was.
+It was probably the first time any of them had heard a Disney song during a wedding service!

 2- Rob and I took a few dance lessons at a local dance school and learnt some simple fox trot and salsa moves for our first dance.
 This was mainly because neither of us are particularly good dancers and we didn’t want to be shuffling around the dance floor and boring our guests.
-I was so nervous on the night but we pulled it off (I think) and our guests were so surprised because we hadn’t told many people so it was really unexpected.
+Nerves got to me on the night but (I think) we pulled it off and everyone was so surprised because it was really unexpected.

-3- I was really pleased with my wedding favours as they were all supplied by friends.
+3- Wedding favours were all supplied by friends.
 I had scented candles for the women guests with personalised labels and I had ivory boxes of sweets made for the men.
-But I think the most appreciated favour was the personalised champagne flutes I had made for each guest for the toast.
-This idea really want down well.
+Each of the guests had personalised champagne flutes for the toast.
+This idea really went down well.
+Bottom’s up!

 4- I supplied toiletries baskets for both the women’s and men’s toilets and I also supplied flip flops for the evening reception.
 Needless to say most of these supplies were gone by the end of the night proving they were a hit, and the flip flops were utilised by both women and a few of the men which I was surprised about.
 Lol!